MKLab-ITI/hugomklab/content/publications/2025-04-03-wildfire-event-detection-using-social-media-and-earth-observation-data.md

 ---
 <!--StartFragment-->

-E. Valla, A. Moumtzidou, I. Gialampoukidis, S. Vrochidis, I. Kompatsiaris, "Wildfire Event Detection using Social Media and Earth Observation Data.", in Proceedings of the Eleventh International Conference on Remote Sensing and Geoinformation of Environment, RSCy2025 (RSCy2025), Paphos, 17-19 March 2025, (Poster).
+E. Valla, A. Moumtzidou, M. Kaskara, S. Girtsou, I. Gialampoukidis, S. Vrochidis, C. Kontoes, I. Kompatsiaris, "Wildfire event detection using social media and Earth observation data: a use case for Attica, Greece.", in Proceedings of the Eleventh International Conference on Remote Sensing and Geoinformation of Environment, (RSCy2025), Paphos, Cyprus, March 17-19, 2025. <https://doi.org/10.1117/12.3072927>

 <!--EndFragment-->